googlearchive/blog/_posts/2015-09-20-polymer-summit-recap.markdown

 ### Keynote

-Welcome to this first ever Polymer Summit event!
-In the Polymer Summit Keynote, Taylor talked about how the Polymer core team is thinking about Polymer's past, present, and future.
+In the Keynote, we talked about how the Polymer core team is thinking about Polymer's past, present, and future.

 <div class="video-embed"><iframe width="560" height="315" src="https://www.youtube.com/embed/jVn8tlnwAEs" frameborder="0" allowfullscreen></iframe></div>